GianGisin/defic/GRAMMAR.md

 ## Lexemes
 ### identifiers
 - 'address' of a cell, consisting of one column identifyer and one row identifyer such as `A3`
-- range of cells, consisting of two cells separated by a colon such as `A3:C3`
 - name of a function: `SUM`

 ### operators